Set Up a TLS Certificate using acme.sh and IONOS Cloud DNS

 You must have a domain name registered and managed by IONOS Cloud DNS.

-Your DNS zone has an Start of Authority (SOA) record.
-The SOA record is essential as it indicates the domain's primary DNS server, the domain administrator's email, the domain serial number, and several timers relating to refreshing the zone.
+Your primary zone has an Start of Authority (SOA) record.
+The SOA record is essential as it indicates the domain's primary DNS server, the domain administrator's email, the domain serial number, and several timers relating to refreshing the primary zone.

 You have